 David De Gea.
-A beacon of consistency in the United goal, the Spaniard has kept eight clean sheets in 10 Premier League outings so far this campaign.
+A beacon of consistency in the United goal, the Spaniard is the first name on the team-sheet for Mourinho’s side.
 The 26 year-old arrived at Old Trafford in 2011 from Atletico Madrid and has gone on to make over 250 appearances for the Red Devils, as well as establishing himself as Spain’s first choice stopper.
 De Gea has won the Europa League with both Atletico and United, as well as lifting the Premier League, FA Cup and League Cup during his time in Manchester.

 One to watch

 Alexis Sanchez.
 The former Arsenal man arrived at Old Trafford in January, in a move that also saw Henrikh Mkhitaryan head in the opposite direction to the Emirates.
 The Chilean international is comfortable at playing through the middle or on the left of a front three and his balance and eye for goal makes him a real threat in the final third.
 As well as United and the Gunners, Sanchez has also turned out for Barcelona in La Liga and Udinese in Serie A. During his time in north London, Sanchez lifted the FA Cup on two separate occasions.